 Heat death is predicted to lie billions and billions of years in the future, which leaves ample time for millions of civilisations, types of consciousness, and technology.

-But most scientists believe that in the end, everything in the universe will become grey.
+But most scientists believe that in the end, everything in the universe will fade to grey.

 Originally posted 2018-06-22 19:46:07.
 Republished by Blog Post Promoter